 The offer by ESR, a Hong Kong-based logistics developer and fund manager, comes just over two months after the nine-year-old industrial real estate firm bought into the Australian market by acquiring a development unit of real estate investment firm Charter Hall.

 ESR Dives into Aussie Buyout Battle

-ESR’s indicative offer is, however, conditional upon a peaceful settlement to a year-long battle between Propertylink and a competing Australian REIT where ESR also holds a stake.
+ESR’s indicative offer is, however, conditional upon a peaceful settlement to a year-long battle between Propertylink and ESR for control of Aussie industrial REIT Centuria